1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr-Part-1.md

 ### Intro
 This post is part 1 out of 2 parts series which will discuss the use cases and the reasons for creating the SweetCIDR tool.
 I created this tool during my work at Controlup to assist with mapping the cloud attack surface efficiently.
-This post will discuss the "Internet facing resources" use case which is probably the most critical.
+This post will discuss the "Internet facing resources" use case.
 Part 2 will deal with internal communication mapping.

 ### Public Facing